524D/mzrecal/README.md

 Check section [Usage](#usage) for a more complete description.

 # Running mzRecal
-Ready-to-run executables of mzRecal can be downloaded from https://github.com/524D/mzrecal/releases.
+Ready-to-run executables of mzRecal for Linux and Microsoft Windows can be downloaded from https://github.com/524D/mzrecal/releases.
 These executables have no external dependencies.

 # Compiling
 The core of the program is written in [Go](https://golang.org/).
 A relatively